The mixing conjecture under GRH: Quaternionic varieties and Heegner points

 The homogeneous toral set $[\bT(\A)g]$ carries an action of the locally compact group $g^{-1}\bT(\A) g$.
 Moreover, it is a principal homogeneous space for this action.
-Because $\bT$ is anisotropic over $\Q$, the homogeneous space $[\bT(\A)]$ carries a unique Borel \emph{probability} measure that is invariant under the $\bT(\A)$-action.
-Pushing forward by the map of right multiplication by $g$ we get a unique Borel probability measure on $[\bT(\A)g]$ invariant under $g^{-1}\bT(\A) g$.
+Because $\bT$ is anisotropic over $\Q$, the homogeneous space $[\bT(\A)]$ carries a unique Borel \emph{probability} measure ${\rm d}t$ that is invariant under the $\bT(\A)$-action.
+Pushing forward by the map of right multiplication by $g$ we get a unique Borel probability measure on $[\bT(\A)g]$ invariant under $g^{-1}\bT(\A) g$, which we again denote by ${\rm d} t$.
 This is the \emph{periodic measure} supported on the homogeneous toral set.
-As we will now see, the push-forward of the periodic measure by the quotient map $[\bT(\A)g]\to [\bT(\A)g]_U=H_\scD$ is the uniform probability measure on the Heegner packet $[\bT(\A)g]_U$.